apache/flink-web/contributing/contribute-code.md

 **Please feel free to ask questions at any time.** Either send a mail to the [dev mailing list]( {{ site.base }}/community.html#mailing-lists ) or comment on the Jira issue you are working on.

 **IMPORTANT**: Please read this document carefully before starting to work on a code contribution.
 Follow the process and guidelines explained below.
-Otherwise, your pull request might not be accepted or might require substantial rework.
-In particular, before opening a pull request that implements a **new feature**, you need to open a Jira ticket and reach consensus with the community on whether this feature is needed.
+Contributing to Apache Flink does not start with opening a pull request.
+We expect contributors to reach out to us first to discuss the overall approach together.
+Without consensus with the Flink committers, contributions might require substantial rework or will not be reviewed.